kubastan/CLIM680_Project/README.md

-**MJO Propogation in the UFS vs Observations**
+MJO Propagation in the UFS vs Observations

-The Madden Julian Oscllilation is an area of enhanced convection/precipitation in the tropics that propogates roughly from Eastern Africa to the Central pacific Ocean.
-This propogation occurs on longer time scales than other atmospheric phenonmeon with a period of anywhere between 30-90 days.
-Because of this longer time scale the MJO has become a key focus for intraseasonal variability.
-This phenomenon has a large effect on the atmoshperic response globally and thus can serve a clue to predict weather on the weekly scale.
-The MJO is considered active when there is an eastward progression of enhanced convection with supressed convection lying in it's wake.
-This project aims to study how the UFS, an ocean-climate model is able to model this atmospheric cycle.
+The Madden-Julian Oscillation (MJO) is a region of enhanced convection and precipitation in the tropics that propagates eastward from Eastern Africa to the Central Pacific Ocean.
+Unlike other atmospheric phenomena, the MJO evolves over longer timescales, with a period ranging between 30–90 days.
+This characteristic makes the MJO a critical focus for studying intraseasonal variability.

-**Data:**
+The MJO significantly impacts the global atmospheric response, offering valuable insights for weekly-scale weather predictions.
+An active MJO is characterized by the eastward progression of enhanced convection, with suppressed convection following in its wake.

+This project investigates the ability of the Unified Forecast System (UFS), a coupled ocean-climate model, to simulate this atmospheric cycle.

+Data Overview

-**1. Observational Data**
+1. Observational Data
 Dataset: MSWEP (Multi-Source Weighted-Ensemble Precipitation)
 Resolution:
 Spatial: 0.1°
-Temporal: Daily (04/01/2011 - 04/18/2018)
+Temporal: Daily (04/01/2011 – 04/18/2018)

-Variable: Daily Precipitation (mm/day), derived from MSWEP, already processed.
+Variable: Daily Precipitation (mm/day), derived from MSWEP and pre-processed.

-**2. Model Data**
+2. Model Data
 Dataset: UFS Prototype 8 (UFS P8)
 Resolution:
 Spatial: 0.25°
-Temporal: Daily (04/01/2011 - 04/18/2018)
+Temporal: Daily (04/01/2011 – 04/18/2018)

-Variable: Precipitation (mm/day), already processed to match the observational data’s temporal scale.
+Variable: Precipitation (mm/day), pre-processed to align with observational data.

-**3. Climate Index**
+3. Climate Index
-Dataset: MJO Daily time series (1979- Present)
+Dataset: MJO Daily Time Series (1979 – Present)
+Description:

-Description: Projection of 20-96 day filtered ERA5 OLR, including all eastward and westward wave numbers onto the daily spatial EOF patterns of 30-96 day eastward filtered OLR from the ERA5 dataset.
-EOFs are calculated using data from 1940 to "present".
+The dataset provides projections of 20–96 day filtered ERA5 OLR.
+It includes all eastward and westward wave numbers projected onto daily spatial EOF patterns of 30–96 day eastward filtered OLR from ERA5.
+EOFs are calculated using data from 1940 to the present.